 During these two weeks you can spend your days hiking mountain trails, biking world class tracks, practising your camping skills, rappelling on a mountaineering course and of course sightseeing.
 There are opportunities for whitewater rafting and trail riding too, and a thrilling three day canoe trip down the North Saskatchewan River retraces the ancient transportation route of the Natives and fur traders.

-This is a fantastic family holiday with lots of exciting activities to keep everyone entertained.
+This is a fantastic holiday with lots of exciting activities to keep everyone entertained.

-Airport transfers, transportation in 14 passenger van, 2 nights in hotel, other nights in spacious tents, welcome gift, all camping meals from lunch day 12 to lunch day 9, camping equipment (except sleeping bag), hard-foam mattress, admission to the National Parks, camping fees, Banff Gondola, 1-hour rafting trip, full day mountain bike rental with skills course and tour of the trails, hot springs in Jasper, Galaxy Land in Edmonton, services of an expert guide.
+Airport transfers, transportation in 14 passenger van, 2 nights in hotel with breakfast, other nights in spacious tents, welcome gift, camping equipment (except sleeping bag), hard-foam mattress, admission to the National Parks, camping fees, Banff Gondola, 1-hour rafting trip, full day mountain bike rental with skills course and tour of the trails, hot springs in Jasper, Galaxy Land in Edmonton, services of an expert guide.
 (Camping meals are not included – calculate $130.00 for the food kitty per person)

 Transportation from and to Edmonton, 4 nights accommodation in 2-pers. tents, welcome gift, all meals from lunch day 1 to lunch day 5, eating utensils, all camping equipment (except sleeping bag), hard-foam mattress, camping fees, 2-pers. canoes, paddles, life vest, canoe bags in various sizes, canoe instructions